7 Tips for Being a Responsible Pet Owner (Starting With This One Thing)

 We need to identify our pets’ needs (toys, food, a place to sleep, etc.) and steer away from fashion accessories.
 Pets have very little autonomy as it is.
 Putting them in silly outfits for our amusement is only exacerbating the problem.

-Animals are beautiful creatures, wholly unconditional in their love for us.
 We need to treat them with the respect they deserve.
-At least as an entry point, that means dropping the notion that we own them.
+At least as an entry point, that means dropping the notion that we own them and instead see them as our equals.